BrianDmyszewicz/arch-linux-guide/README.md

 - sdY used to refer to a usb drive (eg. sdc)
 - sdX used to refer to hard drive (eg. sda)

-# Stage 0: Create a bootable USB and change BIOS settings
+# Step 0: Create a bootable USB and change BIOS settings

 ## Create a bootable USB